 On the plus side, maybe it wouldn’t be so bad.
 I’ll make sure I’m carrying a bottle of Vodka and a packet of chips, so the first few hours in the Karakum Desert no-mans-land should be a fucking barrel of laughs.

 click to see an interactive map showing the location of this article

 I’ve got my favouite movies on my laptop.
 My music collection on my phone.
 But soon enough, the batteries will die.
 As the raging tones of Killer Mike begin to fade, and the dark of desert night descends, I’ll put my arm around Phillipa, look out at the distant twinkling lights of Farap, and think to myself, another bucket-list item, done.

 The reality is, the best travel plans sometimes get disrupted.
 Despite wanting to visit Turkmensitan, I can feel it slipping through my grip.
 Either way, I’ll be making a decision tomorrow.
 Either head on out of Dushanbe, and hope the email comes through.
 Or, book a flight and head to Iran on Monday morning.

 When I first visited Iran, back in 2012, I didn’t think in 2015 I would be calling it the “safe option”.

-PS, I’m travelling to Iran, to put the finishing touches on the upcoming Yomadic un-tour.
-Join me on the Yomadic October Iran trip (May trip has already sold out) … *the* travel opportunity of 2015.
-In my opinion, it’s the number one destination on the planet.
+PS, I’m travelling to Iran to put the finishing touches on the upcoming Yomadic Un-tour.
+Join me, on the Yomadic October Iran trip (May trip has already sold out) …it’s *the* travel opportunity of 2015.
+In my opinion, Iran is the number one tourist destination on the planet.
 For details on your trip of a lifetime, click here.